 To increase the chances of sticking the landing this time around, ISRO has made several upgrades to the Chandrayaan-2-like lander such as software improvements, strengthened legs, a couple of new sensors, and better power and communication systems.
-The host of sensors on the lander, its engine configuration and the gentle touchdown specifications are now all listed on ISRO’s official Chandrayaan 3 page!
+The host of sensors on the lander, its engine configuration and the gentle touchdown specifications are listed on ISRO’s official Chandrayaan 3 page.

 The Chandrayaan 2 orbiter will serve as a backup (and secondary) relay provider.
-Being a repeat of the Chandrayaan 2 landing attempt, Chandrayaan 3’s landing site is expected to be in a near-polar lunar highland too.
-The mission will last a maximum of one lunar day i.e. 14 Earth days.
+Being a repeat of the Chandrayaan 2 landing attempt, the mission will last a maximum of one lunar day i.e. 14 Earth days.

 The lander will carry payloads similar to Chandrayaan 2.
 It will insert a thermal probe about 10 centimeters into the lunar soil to measure its thermal properties and learn about the Moon’s interior.
 A seismometer onboard will detect moonquakes, like NASA’s Apollo missions did.
 If a strong enough moonquake occurs during the mission, it could provide additional clues about the Moon’s interior, particularly its core.